 Am I a Candidate for Rhinoplasty?

 Rhinoplasty, also known as nose surgery, not only improves the aesthetic value of the nose, but can also help improve the balance and harmony of a patient’s face and as a result, improve self-confidence.
 A rhinoplasty may also benefit those with structural abnormalities that cause impaired breathing.
-Having the training in facial cosmetic and craniofacial surgery, Dr. Totonchi has a great passion and extensive experience in performing rhinoplasty surgery.
+Having the training in facial cosmetic and craniofacial surgery, Dr. Totonchi has a great passion and extensive experience in performing rhinoplasty surgery on Cleveland patients.
 He has multiple publications in the field of rhinoplasty and he is also active member of The Rhinoplasty Society.

 A rhinoplasty can allow for changes from minor to dramatic alterations to be made to the nose.
 The size of the nose can be altered to achieve balance with other parts of the face.
 Alterations can be made to the width of the nasal bridge.
 The nasal profile can be improved by smoothing bumps and indentations.
 Changes can be made to the angle of the nose in relation to the upper lip to alter the nasal tip and to restore proper nasal symmetry and correct deviations.
 Dr. Totonchi can also improve or restore the appearance of the nose due to an accident or trauma.